Tiefwerder: Allotment Garden colonies and Little Venice

 The original floodplain of the Tiefwerder Wiesen has gradually diminished since the early 20th century due to infilling and urban development.
 Starting in 1914, the extraction of drinking water from the waterworks caused a drop in the groundwater level, allowing for the construction of allotment garden colonies and weekend houses to the south of the village and along certain watercourses.
 After World War II, the freedom meadows to the north were filled with rubble.

 The region to the south and east of the old village center, crossed by waterways, is often called "Little Venice".
 In addition to the Großer and Kleiner Jürgengraben, this area also includes parts of the Tiefwerder Wiesen and their watercourses Hauptgraben and Hohler Weg.
 Access for residents and visitors to this area is sometimes only possible by boat.
 In 2005, the Spandau Nature Conservation Office issued termination notices to sixty tenants who held allotment garden plots on state-owned land within the landscape conservation area as part of efforts to restore the natural environment.
 Although many of the plots have since been cleared and their arbors dismantled, some allotment gardeners successfully challenged the termination in court in 2008.

 GDR enclave

 A portion of the Tiefwerder Wiesen, much like parts of the Eiskeller, constituted an enclave of the German Democratic Republic (GDR) within West Berlin.
 It belonged to the Brandenburg village of Seeburg, which borders Spandau and today forms a district of the municipality of Dallgow-Döberitz.
 The British, responsible for the sector where this area was located, rejected the GDR's sovereignty claim.
 However, they recognized the status in a limited manner by instructing the West Berlin authorities to maintain security and order within the area but refraining from official actions there.
 The unclear status found its tacit settlement in a protocol note to the last territorial exchange agreements in 1988.
-In this note, both sides declared that they no longer had exclaves within each other's territory since that time.
+In this note, both sides declared that they no longer had exclaves within each other's territory from this time.